chrisguttandin/worker-timers/README.md

 If WorkerTimers are used inside of an Angular App and Zones are used to detect changes, the behavior of WorkerTimers can be confusing.
 Angular is using a Zone which is patching the native setInterval() and setTimeout() functions to get notified about the execution of their callback functions.
-Angular (more specifically zone.js) is not aware of WorkerTimers and doesn't patch them.
-Therefore Angular needs to be notfied manually about any state changes that occur inside of a callback function which was scheduled with the help of WorkerTimers.
+But Angular (more specifically zone.js) is not aware of WorkerTimers and doesn't patch them.
+Therefore Angular needs to be notified manually about state changes that occur inside of a callback function which was scheduled with the help of WorkerTimers.